mdfarragher/DSC/BinaryClassification/FraudDetection/README.md

 The data set contains 285k records, 30 feature columns, and a single label indicating if the transaction is fraudulent or not.
 You can use any combination of features you like to generate your fraud predictions.

 There is a single file in the dataset:
-* [creditcard.csv](https://www.kaggle.com/mlg-ulb/creditcardfraud/downloads/creditcard.csv/3) which contains 285k records, 30 input features, and one output label.
+* [creditcard.csv](https://www.kaggle.com/mlg-ulb/creditcardfraud/version/3) which contains 285k records, 30 input features, and one output label.
 You will use this file to train and test your model.

 The file is about 150 MB in size.
-You'll need to [download it from Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud/downloads/creditcard.csv/3) to get started.
+You'll need to login to Kaggle, [access the credit card fraud page](https://www.kaggle.com/mlg-ulb/creditcardfraud/version/3?select=creditcard.csv) and then click the download button to download the dataset.
 [Create a Kaggle account](https://www.kaggle.com/account/login) if you don't have one yet.

 Here's a description of all 31 columns in the data file:
 * Time: Number of seconds elapsed between this transaction and the first transaction in the dataset